 Australasian Botanic Guides Conference

 The Kings Park Volunteer Guides are excited to be hosting the 16th Australasian Botanic Guides Conference in Kings Park from 16 - 20 September 2019.
 Planning is under way to showcase the wonderful environment of Kings Park and Botanic Garden during the conference.
+Visit the conference website for all the details.
+Registrations of interest are now open!

 Please contact the Kings Park Guides for further information.